ahadas/ahadas.github.io/_posts/2020-7-4-multi-cluster-configurations.md

 # Conclusion

 The described solution for configuration management in a multi-cluster Kubernetes-based environment appeared to be useful for propagating a variety of configurations to spoke/managed clusters in our evaluation.
-For various reasons, the ones that continued that work have decided to go with other approaches.
+For various reasons, the ones that continued that work have decided to embrace alternative approaches.
 Yet, I think it might be handy for ones that look for a simple and lightweight solution that doesn't involve a centralized management application.